SCVision/PointSurfaces/bin/README.txt

 ================================================

 *** PointLab
-An integrated application for raw data processing.
-It shows L3D data, calculate the geometry of surfaces, and save as GEO data.
+An integrated application for raw 3D data processing.
+It shows L3D data, models the geometry of surfaces on point clouds, and save as GEO data. rev 20240717: greatly improve the efficiency of geometric modeling.

 *** LidarDisplay
-The display terminal of the 3D scanner.
+A real-time display terminal for the 3D scanner.
 Refer to the control center "Lidar3DScanner".

 *** Lidar3DScanner
 The control center of the 3D scanner.
-Refer to the display terminal "LidarDisplay".
+Refer to the real-time display terminal "LidarDisplay".

 *** LidarDisplaySim
-The emulator of "Lidar3DScanner".
+An emulator of "Lidar3DScanner".
 It sends raw data to "LidarDisplay" to simulate real-time scanning.

 Note: Please insatll and config PCL1.13 for these apps.